districtavenue/Chinook_Database/README.md

 20. Which sales agent made the most in sales in 2010?
 21. Which sales agent made the most in sales over all?
 22. Provide a query that shows the # of customers assigned to each sales agent.
-23.Provide a query that shows the total sales per country.
+23. Provide a query that shows the total sales per country.
 Which country's customers spent the most?
-24.Provide a query that shows the most purchased track of 2013.
+24. Provide a query that shows the most purchased track of 2013.
-25.Provide a query that shows the top 5 most purchased tracks over all.
+25. Provide a query that shows the top 5 most purchased tracks over all.
-26.Provide a query that shows the top 3 best selling artists.
+26. Provide a query that shows the top 3 best selling artists.